 The reason you do this is to get comfortable moving between note durations.
 When you clap once per click you are playing quarter notes.
 When you clap twice per click you are playing eighth notes.
 Three times: eighth triplets.
 Four times: sixteenth notes.
 Five times: five sixteenth notes into four sixteenth notes.
 Etc…

 The good news about all this is that a metronome is extremely easy to get hold of.
 In fact, you are only ever one click away from one if you bookmark Metronome Online.
 It’s free, so no excuses!

 The more old-school people might like to have a metronome in a box.
 You can get a “real” metronome like most people picture in their head, complete with swinging bar, wind up mechanism, and a satisfying analog “click.”
 There are also more modern options like the Korg KDM-2.
 Many, if not most, tuners these days also include a metronome feature.

 People rarely practice timing because it comes out naturally compared to other aspects of ‘ukulele playing.
 That’s a false sense of security that you should double check before you convince yourself that “My timing is fine.”

 Bottom line: the more you practice your timing, the better it will be.
-Everything included above is an exercise, but for real-world practice, use a click when you play your songs.
+Everything included above is an exercise, but for real-world practice, use a click when you practice learning new songs.
 This is the ultimate goal.

-Now go forth and play with good (or better) timing!
+Now go forth and play with good (or, at least, better) timing!